-- About 40% of the graduates are working for insurance companies.
-Approximately 38% are working for companies that provide financial services, for accounting firms, or for agencies or brokers.
+- About 40% of the graduates are working for insurance companies, agencies or brokers.

-- Approximately 63% have taken positions in Iowa and nearly 20% are working in Illinois.
+- Approximately 40% have taken positions in Iowa and 72% are working in the midwest.

 Since granting the first Certificate of Risk Management and Insurance in 2006, interest and enrollment in Vaughan Institute courses has expanded, doubling original projections.
 Based on student feedback, we attribute the popularity of our programs to quality faculty and lecturers; engaging, up-to-date courses; and abundant leadership and networking opportunities—many of which take place outside the classroom.